-Birds maintain a high and (relatively) stable body temperature ( $T_b$ ), on average $41.02 \pm 1.29$ °C (s.d.) at rest during the active phase (Prinzinger et al., 1991), across a wide range of thermal environments via physiological, morphological and behavioural modifications, including endocrine regulation.
-This endothermic lifestyle enables the wide aerial, aquatic, and terrestrial distribution of birds in variable habitats across the globe (Yahav, 2015).
-For example, desert birds are able to live and reproduce in arid conditions where the environment can be hotter than their own bodies, while resident species in temperate regions have to deal with winter temperatures that may be 80°C below $T_b$ .
+Birds maintain a high and (relatively) stable body temperature (T_b), on average 41.02 ± 1.29°C (s.d.) at rest during the active phase (Prinzinger et al., 1991), across a wide range of thermal environments via physiological, morphological and behavioural modifications, including endocrine regulation..
+This endotermic lifestyle enables the wide aerial, aquatic, and terrestrial distribution of birds in variable habitats across the globe (Yahav, 2015).
+For example, desert birds are able to live and reproduce in arid conditions up to +50°C where the environment is hotter than their own bodies, while resident species in temperate regions routinely deal with seasonal variations surpassing 60°C and winter temperatures that may be 80°C below T_b .
 Due to our changing climate, all organisms, including birds, are faced with potential new challenges for thermoregulation, such as more frequent extreme weather events, lower predictability of climate, and increasing mean temperature (IPCC 2014).
 The key question is how they will respond and potentially adapt.

-This review is aimed for both endocrinologists interested to embrace the links of their own field with thermoregulation and climate change, and for (thermal) ecologists interested to embrace the underlying endocrine regulation of thermoregulation.
-Thus, the first aim of this review is to provide an overview on thermoregulation in birds and its endocrine and molecular mechanisms, pinpointing gaps in current knowledge and recent developments.
-We focus on birds, because they are researched widely across the globe, and because recent work has identified their substantial vulnerability to climate change (Conradie et al., 2019; Riddell et al., 2019).
-However, many of the future challenges in light of climate change are not taxon-specific.
-We especially focus on various aspects of (across and within-generation) plasticity in thermoregulation and its underlying endocrine mechanisms, because proper understanding of plasticity is a key to predicting responses to changing environmental conditions.
-Because current literature on endocrinology and thermoregulation is biased towards work on poultry, we have put special emphasis on studies in non-model species and wild populations to understand the generality of, and variation in, mechanisms.
-To our knowledge, there are no previous reviews that tie together the complexity of the endocrine basis of $T_b$ regulation in birds with plasticity of thermoregulation under climate change and also discuss the recent advances in molecular mechanisms of thermoregulation.
+The first aim of this review is to provide a compact overview on thermoregulation in birds and its endocrine and molecular mechanisms, pinpointing gaps in current knowledge and recent developments.
+We especially focus on plasticity in thermoregulation and underlying endocrine mechanisms, because proper understanding of plasticity is a key to predicting responses to changing environmental conditions.
+Because current literature is biased towards work on poultry, we have put special emphasis on studies in non-model species and wild populations to understand the generality of, and variation in, mechanisms.
+To our knowledge, there are no previous reviews that tie together the complexity of the endocrine basis of T_b regulation in birds with plasticity of thermoregulation under climate change, whilst also accounting for the latest molecular data.
 This summary will set the stage for the second set of goals: discussing challenges for avian thermoregulation in the face of climate change, how this may affect endocrine traits, and how these processes combine to facilitate or constrain adaptation to the changing world.
-Understanding the scope of physiological plasticity and potential physiological constraints may help to understand the responses at individual and even population level.
 We purposely use the wording 'climate change' over 'global warming' throughout, to account for the multitude of direct and indirect changes in the environment that challenge avian thermoregulation.